perfanalytics/pose2sim/README.md

 > _**Estimate 2D pose from images with RTMPose or another pose estimation solution.**_

 ### With RTMPose *(default)*:
-> [RTMPose](https://github.com/open-mmlab/mmpose/tree/main/projects/rtmpose) is a state-of-the-art pose estimation solution that is faster and more accurate than OpenPose.
-It is now included in Pose2Sim for straightforward end-to-end analysis.
+> [RTMPose](https://github.com/open-mmlab/mmpose/tree/main/projects/rtmpose) is a state-of-the-art pose estimation solution that is accurate, fast, flexible, and natively integrated in Pose2Sim.

-Open a terminal, activate your environment (see [here](#1-set-up-a-uv-environment)), and run `ipython`:
+Open a terminal in your project folder, activate your environment (see [here](#1-set-up-a-uv-environment)), and run `ipython`:

 ``` python
 from Pose2Sim import Pose2Sim
 Pose2Sim.poseEstimation()
 ```

+This will run pose estimation on your videos and save the results in the `pose` folder.
+They are provided in the OpenPose format, with one .json file per frame per camera, containing keypoint coordinates and confidence scores.

 <img src="Content/P2S_poseestimation.png" width="760">

 </br>

 > [!TIP]
-> **See the [Too slow for you?](#too-slow-for-you) section to make it faster** by deactivating real-time display, running parallel pose estimation, using your GPU, and using a lighter model.
+> **See the [Too slow for you?](#too-slow-for-you) section to make it faster** by deactivating real-time display, running parallel pose estimation, using your GPU, increasing the detection frequency, and using a lighter model.

 > [!TIP]
-> **To analyse wrist motion:**\
+> **Other available models:**\
-Use 'Whole_body_wrist' or 'Whole_body' `pose_model` in [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo_SinglePerson/Config.toml).
-Note that they are slower and slightly less accurate than the default 'Body_with_feet' model on body keypoints.
+> - **Whole body:** Use 'Whole_body' `pose_model` in [Config.toml](https://github.com/perfanalytics/pose2sim/blob/main/Pose2Sim/Demo_SinglePerson/Config.toml) to track 133 keypoints on the body, face, and hands.
+Note that it is slower and slightly less accurate than the default 'Body_with_feet' model on body keypoints.
+> - **Wrist motion:** Use 'Whole_body_wrist' `pose_model` (effectively runs the 'whole_body' model) but ignores all face and finger keypoints, except 2 per hand.
+> - **Lower body:** Use 'Lower_body' `pose_model`.
+Effectively runs the 'body_with_feet' model but ignores all upper body keypoints.
+> - **Others:** You can also use the `Hand`, `Face`, `Animal`, or any other RTMlib model (see next tip).

 <br>